 Michele writes: “My girls are 16 & 18 now.
 I did make all their baby food.
 I got fresh veggies from relatives that had gardens.”

-Don’t forget to snatch up some OXO Tot Baby Blocks ~ they’re SO nice for storing Baby’s food!
+I like to use OXO Tot Blocks ~ they’re SO nice for storing Baby’s food!
 They’ve got a leak-proof seal, are stackable, and are great for portioning with measurements right on each container.

 Making your own baby food is so easy and it’ll help you save some serious money.
 So… are you ready for even more Easy Homemade Baby Food Recipes?